eCubed/DevNotes/2018-10-24-01-material-and-flex-layout-data-items.md

 ```

 There is nothing too fancy about the markup - just the good old `*ngFor` directive and then the `mat-card` tag and its children.
 We won't go through `mat-card` in
-much detail, so if you're curious, check out their documentation.
+much detail, so if you're curious, check out the documentation.
 For this demo, we're interested in `mat-card-title` and `mat-card-content`.
 As a small review,
 like any Material component, we are accepting any CSS that comes with `mat-card` and related tags.
 So we'll get a rounded rectangle with faint border with a little bit
 of a shadow.
 The title will also display in a large font.

-If we run the example, we will get a listing of one column that takes up the width of the screen, where each item is listed vertically.
+If we run the example, we will get a listing of one column that takes up the entire width of the screen, where each item is listed vertically.
 If we shrink or expand the
-browser's width, it will always be that 1 column - too wide for large width, but just right for smaller width.
+browser's width, it will always remain 1 column - too wide for large width, but just right for smaller width.
 How do we "cure" this problem?

 ## Angular Flex Layout Directives

 For now, let's focus on the wide screen scenario.
 Let's decide right now that we want to display the data in 4 columns, and give some horizontal space between the cards.
 When it's time to display the 5th item, it should wrap to the "next line".

-We'll add some Flex Layout directives to achieve those goals so far:
+Let's start with horizontal layout where the last item that cannot fit in the remaining horizontal space goes to the next line, which `fxLayout="row wrap"` does:

 ```html
 <div fxLayout="row wrap">